Skip Navigation

 Elementor is a page builder that allows you to control the styling and content of your site.
 Use Elementor with WPML and you can build any desired design and easily translate all your site’s content.

-On This Page
+On This Page:

 Getting Started

-Start by installing and activating the following plugins:
+Install and activate the following plugins:

 • Elementor plugin, free or pro version